Welcome to the port of Cagliari (Sardinia, Italy)!

 - Taxis are available at the cruise terminal.

 - Cagliari Elmas Airport (Aeroporto di Cagliari-Elmas) is Cagliari’s international airport located 8.5 km/5 miles (a 15-minute drive) northwest of the port of Cagliari.
+Book a private transfer to/from Cagliari cruise port

 - Shopping in Cagliari is the best in the old town area that starts at Piazza Matteotti.
 It is centered around Largo Carlo Felice Avenue, Via Giuseppe Manno, Via Giuseppe Garibaldi, Via Alghero, Via Roma (this street lines up the waterfront), and others.
 This is where you’ll find the majority of hotels, cafes and eateries as well.